Author: Randeep Singh / go to all articles on Yoga Concepts

-A fine abrasive like chalk or calcium diphosphate to remove the stains on the teeth
+- A fine abrasive like chalk or calcium diphosphate to remove the stains on the teeth

-A cleansing agent
+- A cleansing agent

-A humidifier to prevent drying of the paste
+- A humidifier to prevent drying of the paste

-A binding substance to maintain consistency
+- A binding substance to maintain consistency

-A preservative to prevent bacterial growth
+- A preservative to prevent bacterial growth

-Flavouring agents, sweeteners or foaming agents, and or herbicidal essences like neem oil, or clove oil etc
+- Flavouring agents, sweeteners or foaming agents, and or herbicidal essences like neem oil, or clove oil etc

 Wetting the toothbrush before drawing the toothpaste on it is not required.
-Use a flouride toothpaste to extra arm the teeth against any bacterial attack.
+Use a fluoride toothpaste to extra arm the teeth against any bacterial attack.
 Special toothpastes for tartar control, or teeth whitening can increase the sensitivity of the teeth.
 For already sensitive teeth use special toothpaste made for sensitive teeth.

-Gargle for better tooth care
+Gargle for better tooth care – Oral Hygiene

 Our Shastras have recommended gargling at least 11 times after cleaning the teeth, defecating, urinating, or after washing the feet if one comes back home from outside.
 The more one gargles the more one washes out the bacteria.
 After which take some cold water in the cupped palms of both the hands and keep the eyes dipped into them for sometime.
 This will relax the muscles around the eyes of any strain.

-Take care of your teeth with Flossing
+Take care of your teeth with Flossing – Oral Hygiene

 The floss must be gently moved between the teeth, avoid snapping it into the gums at any cost.
 Hold the floss tight at the gumline, bent into a C shape around a single tooth and move it up and down.
 Try to reach slightly below the gumline, without damaging it, with each stroke.
 Material of the floss is immaterial in affecting the quality of the cleaning it can achieve.
 A simple sewing thread can be equally potent.